Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1663.964039,1669.29091.md

 ### Transcript

-> you die in real life
+> you die in real life facilities the game use any luck step